-We are specifically saying that Jesus is the one who has come to lead us to live in obedience to God's law, so that we can be faithful covenant partners with God, and thus be included in the Promise to Abraham and receive all the blessings which come from that, and in turn bless others around us.
+Calling Jesus King means that Jesus is the one who has come to fulfill the role of the King of Israel - and lead us to live in obedience to God's law, so that we can be faithful covenant partners with God, and thus be included in the Promise to Abraham and receive all the blessings which come from that, and in turn bless others around us.

-And as we'll see next week - Christ takes the blessings that David's leadership secured for Israel and expands them into Covenant Restoration blessings of life everlasting in a new heavens and a new earth where we will see God face to face.
+Christ takes the blessings that David's leadership initially secured for Israel and expands them into much larger

+Covenant Restoration blessings of life everlasting in a new heavens and a new earth where we will see God face to face.